You might be asking yourself what exactly is yuk sung? Yuk sung is a kind of Chinese salad wrap, typically with a spicy minced meat filling.

 A great thing about this recipe is that it is extremely easy to make a vegetarian or even vegan version of it.
 Instead of minced meat you can use tofu instead and that way still have some protein in the dish.

-By the way, if you think tofu is bland, check out my recipe for tofu in black bean sauce!
+By the way, if you think tofu is bland, check out my recipes for tofu in black bean sauce and salt and pepper tofu!

 For a lighter option, replace the minced meat with finely chopped cauliflower.
 Season well with garlic, ginger and chilli, and you have an amazing vegan filling for your homemade yuk sung.
 Other options could be to use boiled lentils or quinoa.